 - Earth: Earth is the element of nourishment, protection, stability, and support.
 It is often expressed with beige and other sandy colors

-- Metal: Metal is the element of structure and discipline, efficiency and productivity.
-It is often expressed white and grey.
+- Metal: Metal is the element of structure and discipline, efficiency, and productivity.
+It is often expressed in white and grey.